 Lutino – Bird body is white and yellow with yellow/white/ orange face

 White Face – Grey and white body, no orange patch on face.
 Males have white face.
 Females have all grey face.

-White Face Albino – All white bird
+White Face Albino – Totally white — absence of other colors.

 Species: Indian Ringneck Parakeet